 STORY.
 That portion of a building, other than a basement, included between the surface of a floor and the surface of the floor next above it, or, if there be no floor above it, then the space between the floor and the ceiling next above it.

 STREET.
-The entire width between the boundary lines of every public right-of-way including the terms "road", "highway", "land", "place", "avenue", "alley", lane, or other similar designations.
+The entire width between the boundary lines of every public right-of-way or public easement including the terms "road", "highway", "land", "place", "avenue", "alley", lane, or other similar designations.

 STREET, PRIVATE.
 A right-of-way or easement in private ownership, not dedicated or maintained as a public street, which affords the principal means of access to two or more sites.